isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2019-10-04-june-2019-fatf-public-statement.md

 ---
-layout: post
-title: June 2019 FATF Public Statement - Countries or jurisdictions with strategic deficiencies
+title: 'June 2019 FATF Public Statement - Countries or jurisdictions with strategic deficiencies'
-date: 2019-10-04
+date: 2019-10-04T00:00:00.000Z
 permalink: /news/notices-from-the-registrar/june-2019-fatf-public-statement

 ---

 Pursuant to regulation 7(2)(a)(ii) of the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Regulations 2019 (“**PMLTF Regulations**”), the Registrar of Regulated Dealers hereby notifies all regulated dealers that the Financial Action Task Force (“**FATF**”) has issued a Public Statement dated June 2019, in which it has called for:
 * Counter-measures against the Democratic People’s Republic of Korea (“**DPRK**”).